Position

 How much does a Construction Project Manager make?

 A Construction Project Manager plays a key role in overseeing building projects.
 They ensure that everything runs smoothly and on time.
-The average yearly salary for this job is around $90,559.
-This means many people in this role earn a good living.
+The average yearly salary for this role is around $90,798.
+This is a good income for those in the field.
+Many factors can affect the salary, such as experience and location.

 View Construction Project Manager jobs nearby